Lumi-supercomputer/LUMI-SoftwareStack/docs/directory_structure.md

         a single letter, except for the software that is common to all partitions, where part is common)

+      * ``easybuild/CrayEnv``: Directory for the EasyBuild-generated modules for the CrayEnv software stack.

       * ``spack/LUMI/yy.mm/partition/part/<archstring>``: Similar as the above, but for Spack-installed software.

       * ``manual/LUMI/yy.mm/partition/part``: Similar as the above, but for manually installed